riboflavin/test-framer-sync/compare/fireflies-ai-vs-krisp.md

 - Concise summaries but not as in-depth as competitors
 - No real-time collaboration or multi-user features
 ## Comparison table
+Some people or companies might find Fireflies.ai useful due to its integration with Zoom and calendars, as well as its automation engine.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

+On the other hand, Krisp could be appealing to those who prioritize in-person meetings and local recording capabilities.
+Nevertheless, the limited integrations of Krisp may hinder users looking for a comprehensive solution to enhance their meeting efficiency.
 | Feature                           | Fireflies.ai               | Krisp                      |
 |-----------------------------------|----------------------------|----------------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited)     | ✅ Free plan               |